lupyuen/nuttx-ox64/README.md

 (Or U-Boot Bootloader might refuse to boot NuttX)

 Header Values are exactly the same as Star64.
-(Except the Executable Code, since the Jump Address is different)
+(Except the Image Size and Executable Code, since the Jump Address is different)

 TODO